Payasos Sin Fronteras Spring 2002 Chiapas expedition

 Easter, March 31 Carmen Zicatel, Jitotol Rudi, David, Rock - 450 people We cover 12 km of bone jarring road standing up in the back of a jeep borrowed from the church to get to this tiny village.
 Everybody from that village and the neighboring areas is there.
 The characteristic high pitched shrieking laughter of these mountain Indians is ringing loud and often.
 At one point a drunk heckler charges into the crowd, screaming and swinging a machete wildly.
 He is corralled and put into the village jail while the show continues.

 In Mexico school is only compulsory through sixth grade.
 A village leader tells me that his son is attending high school in the regional Municipio town of Jitotol and only comes home once every month or two.
-It’s only 12 km (7 miles) away but that is a hot four hour walk or an expensive truck ride.
+Its only 12 km (7 miles) away but that is a hot four hour walk or an expensive truck ride.

 The village jail at Carmen Zicatel